๐Ÿง ๐Ÿ’›

 The Invisible Backpack

 Every person you interact with is carrying a backpack full of experiences, memories, fears, and hopes you cannot see.
-The child who snapped at you might be carrying a hard morning at home.
-The friend who seemed distant might be carrying a worry he doesn't know how to talk about.
+The student who snapped at you might be carrying a hard morning at home.
+The friend who seemed distant might be carrying a worry they don't know how to talk about.

 Benne Hart Says:

-Instead of "why are he acting like that?" the question becomes: "I wonder what he's carrying right now."
+Instead of "why are they acting like that?" the question becomes: "I wonder what they're carrying right now."

 This changes how you respond.
 Every time.

 Think of someone who sometimes confuses or frustrates you.
-What might be in his invisible backpack?
+What might be in their invisible backpack?

 The group project.
 Three worlds.